Marketing Is Evil

 Yes, sometimes, marketing is a worthy activity.
 For example, marketing people can help a company develop a more useful product.
 Also, marketing can help potential customers learn about a new product that's worth considering.

 But more often, marketing attempts to manipulate you into spending on something that, if you considered all the relevant factors, you wouldn't spend on.

 And that’s dangerous.
 For example, buying products you wouldn’t have bought is money you would have saved, spent on wiser purchases, or donated to charity.

-Marketing uses a wealth of other tactics to manipulate you, for example, celebrity endorsements.
-For example, the Hillary Clinton campaign paid performers who were popular among swing voters: Lady Gaga, Katy Perry, and Tony Bennett all got checks.
+Marketing uses a wealth of other tactics to manipulate you: for example, celebrity endorsements.
+The Hillary Clinton campaign paid performers who were popular among swing voters: Lady Gaga, Katy Perry, and Tony Bennett all got checks.
 Does such marketing help us choose a better president?

 Indeed, advertisers focus efforts on those least likely to make thoughtful buying decisions.
 That’s why they use, for example, Budweiser's Spuds McKenzie, the Geico gecko, and Taco Bell chihuahua.
 Similarly, companies prey on innocent children with ads to get kids to, for example, eat sugary, artificially flavored, artificially colored cereals.
 Apart from children’s products, walk the supermarket aisles: The expensive processed foods are more likely to be in bright-colored packaging.
 No coincidence.

 Sometimes, items are priced high merely to create the illusion of superiority.
 For example, I recall a not-very-selective college—I believe it was Bennington—deliberately pricing itself to be the nation’s most expensive because it felt that would give the college cachet.